We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 BOTTOM LINE: Nutrisystem will likely help you lose weight in the short term, but it’s expensive and restrictive.
 It also encourages a regular intake of highly processed foods.
 Plus, there’s little research on its long-term success.

-Nutrisystem is a popular weight loss program that has been around since the 1970s.
+Nutrisystem is a popular weight loss program that’s been around since the 1970s.

-The program boasts that it can help you lose up to 18 pounds (8 kg) in 2 months, and some people have reported weight loss success from the diet.
+The program boasts that it can help women lose up to 13 pounds (6 kg) and men lose up to 18 pounds (8.2 kg) in the first month, and some people have reported weight loss success from the diet (1).

 To make the calorie restriction process easier, Nutrisystem provides several of your meals for you.
-These meals are either frozen or shelf-stable but fully cooked and only require reheating.
+These meals are either frozen or shelf-stable, but fully cooked and only require reheating.
 Nutrisystem also provides shakes that you can use for snacks.
-Example meals include:

 - Breakfast: multigrain cereal with skim milk, banana